michalgm/curiosityhacked.org/blog/oakland/about.md

 <a href="http://www.curiosityhacked.org/blog/oakland/summer2015.html">Class descriptions and register to attend!</a>

 ###Upcoming 2015 Special Events
 - September 16th, 2015 from 6:30-8pm: The Kids are Online!
-Book reading and discussion with Sarah Granger, author of "The Digital Mystique."
-If you are interested in children, the Internet, Safety, and the future of digital life, this is the event for you!
+Book reading and discussion with Sarah Granger, author of  <a href="http://sarahgranger.com/books/">"The Digital Mystique."</a> If you are interested in children, the Internet, Safety, and the future of digital life, this is the event for you!
 - September 23rd, 2015 from 6-9pm: Special Screening of <a href="http://classdismissedmovie.com/">Class Dismissed</a>, followed by a discussion with film maker Jeremy Stuart and several of the featured experts in the movie!
 - November 22, 2015 Open Lab at the Contemporary Jewish Museum (SF)!
 A collaboration exploring their new exhibit NEAT: New Experiments in Art and Technology through making.